 Tabbed tool panels containing tabs and pages

-Other than a couple of icon tools (the Inspect tool and Device Emulation), DevTools is divided into and a set of tabbed tools, such as the Elements tool, the Console tool, and the Sources tool.
+Other than the Inspect tool and Device Emulation, DevTools is divided into a set of tabbed tools, such as the Elements tool, the Console tool, and the Sources tool.
 Within the Command Menu, tools are referred to as panels.
 A tool's tab contains a panel which contains the tool's UI.

-Tools are organized into a set of tabs on the main toolbar and on the drawer toolbar.
+Tools are organized into a set of tabs on the Activity Bar and on the Quick View toolbar.
 Most tools are also called panels.
 A panel is the inner UI of a tool.
-A tool has a tab that can be present on the main toolbar and Drawer toolbar.
+A tool has a tab that can be present on the Activity Bar and Quick View toolbar.

 Within the panel of some tools, there are one or more sets of tabs (tabbed panes).
 For example, the Elements tool contains a set of tabs that includes Styles, Event Listeners, and Accessibility tabs.
 For other tools, the tool's panel has pages listed along the left side.

-There are two toolbars: the main toolbar at the top of DevTools, and the Drawer at the bottom when you press
+There are two toolbars: the Activity Bar at the top of DevTools, and the Quick View toolbar at the bottom when you press Esc.

 - Inspect tool () toggle button.

 - Welcome tool.

 - Sources tool.
 Permanent.

 - Move Activity Bar to left () button.